magpylib/magpylib/README.md

 # Compute the magnetic B-field in units of T at a set of observer positions.
 Magpylib
 # makes use of vectorized computation.
 Hand over all field computation instances,
-# e.g. different observer positions, at one funtion call.
+# e.g. different observer positions, at one function call.
 Avoid Python loops !!!
 observers = [(0, 0, 0), (0.01, 0, 0), (0.02, 0, 0)]  # in SI Units (m)
 B = magpy.getB(cube, observers)
 print(B.round(2))  # --> [[-0.09 -0.09  0.  ]